aptos-labs/aptos-core/developer-docs-site/docs/sdks/aptos-sdk-overview.md

 The following are a few key features of the Aptos SDK:

-- **Key generation:** The Aptos SDKs provide convenient methods for generating [Ed25519](https://ed25519.cr.yp.to/) key pairs.
+- **Key generation:** The Aptos SDK provides convenient methods for generating [Ed25519](https://ed25519.cr.yp.to/) key pairs.
 The Ed25519 public keys can be used to derive the chain account addresses, while the private keys should be kept secret for transaction signing.
+See the [class TransactionBuilderEd25519](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderEd25519.html).
-- **Transaction signing and submission**: Although the Aptos REST APIs support signing a raw transaction on the server-side, signing the transactions on the client side is more secure and should be the preferred choice.
+- **Transaction signing and submission**: Although the Aptos REST APIs support signing a raw transaction on the server-side, signing the transactions on the client side, using the Aptos SDK, is more secure and should be the preferred choice.
-- **Transaction status querying**: The Aptos SDKs support transaction status queries (success, failure, pending), by transaction hash.
+- **Transaction status querying**: The Aptos SDK supports transaction status queries (success, failure, pending), by transaction hash.
-- **BCS library:** SDKs implement a [BCS](https://docs.rs/bcs/latest/bcs/) (Binary Canonical Serialization) library for transaction signing and submission.
+- **BCS library:** The Aptos SDK implements a [BCS](https://docs.rs/bcs/latest/bcs/) (Binary Canonical Serialization) library for transaction signing and submission.
 The Aptos Blockchain uses BCS for data serialization and deserialization.
+See [Aptos SDK BCS](https://aptos-labs.github.io/ts-sdk-doc/modules/BCS.html).
-- **Methods for information retrieval**: Resources, modules, and transactions under a specific account can be retrieved with the SDK.
+- **Methods for information retrieval**: Resources, modules, and transactions under a specific account can be retrieved with the Aptos SDK.
-- **Token APIs**: To reduce the amount of work for NFT minting and querying, Aptos SDKs have built-in NFT support in token standards.
+- **Faucet client**: The Aptos [FaucetClient](https://aptos-labs.github.io/ts-sdk-doc/classes/FaucetClient.html) is for minting test coins that are used for development.
-- **Faucet client**: The Aptos Faucet client is for minting test coins that are used for development.
+- **Token client**: Aptos SDK provides built-in support for NFT minting and querying.
+See [TokenClient](https://aptos-labs.github.io/ts-sdk-doc/classes/TokenClient.html).

 ## Components of the Typescript SDK